tursodatabase/libsql-c/examples/local/README.md

 # Local

-This example demonstrates how to use libsql with a local SQLite file.
+This example demonstrates how to use libSQL with a local SQLite file.

 ## Building